ablomm/ablomm-cpu/docs/assembler/instructions.md

 # Instruction Modifiers

-The assembler allows adding modifiers to the instruciton mnemonics.
-These modifiy the functionality of an instruction.
+The assembler allows adding modifiers to the instruction mnemonics.
+These modify the functionality of an instruction.
 Some modifiers work on all instructions, while others work on only a subset of the instructions.

 ## ALU Modifiers

-These modifiers only work on ALU instructions (those listed ALU.* in the [Instructions section](#assembly-instructions).
+These modifiers only work on ALU instructions (those listed ALU.* in the [Instructions section](#assembly-instructions)).

-The ALU modifiers allow for conditionally updating the status register with the NZCV flags, as described in the [ISA document](../cpu/isa.md#status-register)
+The ALU modifiers allow for conditionally updating the status register with the NZCV flags, as described in the [ISA document](../cpu/isa.md#status-register).

 The below table enumerates each modifier: